zackbradys/rancher-on-aws/README.md

 ## Industry Alternatives

-Of course there are a other alternatives out there and you should always due your research and due diligence.
+Of course there are alternatives out there and you should always due your research and due diligence.

 If you are considering offloading most of your management of Kubernetes, then there are a few viable alternatives such as Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE).
 If you are considering offloading some of your management of Kubernetes, then Red Hat OpenShift and VMWare Tanzu, may be an option for you.

 ## Parting Thoughts